HongPhuMagic/ML-Project-3-Bitcoin/README.md

 #### Conclusion

+Built Recurrent Neural Net with LSTM cells predicted Bitcoin’s price decrease of 8% in the next 20 days from 08/08/2020, forecasted 20 days into the unknown (model performance metric is MAE: 603.5 & RMSE: 694.61)

 In this project, I've built two different RNN model;
 * RNN **without** Time Series Generator
     * MAE: 4391.88